AIDI-Capstone-project-2/AI-Based-Self-Driving-Car-Game/README.md

 1. Track has been build with Background Graphics and Sound
 2. Model of the car has been created with added Graphics
-3. Controls of the car has been specified
+3. Controls of the car has been specified (it has been set to standard - with arrow keys)
 4. Research work for Training the Model with AI CPU has been successfully completed
 5. Development of the Model has been initiated.